Six die in Italy prison riot over anti-coronavirus measures

 Justice ministry sources said two of the deaths in Modena were caused by an overdose from drugs found in the jail infirmaries, while a third prisoner was found blue in the face and the cause of the death was still unclear.

-The prison unrest could add to political pressure on the government coalition of the center-left and the anti-establishment 5-Star movement.
+The prison unrest could add to political pressure on the government coalition of the centre-left and the anti-establishment 5-Star movement.
 Far-right League leader Matteo Salvini said: “The gates of the prisons shouldn’t be thrown open with the excuse of the revolts.”
+(Reporting by Angelo Amante and Stephen Jewkes Editing by Peter Graff)